-The IEES is a non-profit organisation which seeks to:
+IEES is a non-profit organization seeking to:

-- Raise the awareness of Ecological Engineering practice worldwide.
+- raise the awareness of Ecological Engineering practice worldwide.

 IEES core groups

 - IEES advisory board (contact Andreas Schoenborn, co-president)